-Jury Service
+26 Jury Service

-Reimbursement for Jury Service
+26.1 Reimbursement for Jury Service

-A full-time or part-time employee required to attend for jury service during his/her ordinary working hours shall be entitled to receive the amount of wage he/she would have received in respect of the ordinary time he/she would have worked had he/she not been on jury service, The employee will be required to pay to the Company monies in respect of the amount paid for the jury service performed.
+A full-time or part-time employee required to attend for jury service during his/her ordinary working hours will be entitled to receive the amount of wage he/she would have received in respect of the ordinary time he/she would have worked had he/she not been on jury service, The employee will be required to pay to the Company monies in respect of the amount paid for the jury service performed.

 If an employee is absent because of jury service in relation to a particular jury service summons for a period, or number of periods, of more than 10 days in total the Company is only required to pay the employee for the first 10 days of the absence.